geoffreylgv/WorldCountryAPI/SUPPORT.md

 **Contributing**

 We welcome contributions to the World Countries API!
-If you would like to contribute to the API, please see our [contribution guidelines](https://github.com/geoffreylgv/API-world_countries/blob/main/CONTRIBUTING.md) for more information.
+If you would like to contribute to the API.

 **License**